-From the beginning of June to the end of September, 14-25 year-olds from Paris and the Seine-Saint-Denis area can get free or reduced access to a large selection of cultural, sporting and leisure activities with the Pass Jeunes.
-This little booklet is completely free and contains coupons for exhibitions, monuments, opera and cinemas.
+The Pass Jeunes offers 14-25 year-olds from Paris, the Seine-Saint-Denis area and partner cities free or discounted access to a wide selection of cultural, sporting, and leisure activities (exhibitions, cinema, theatre, etc.).

-To receive a Pass Jeunes (subject to available stocks) you must reserve it online at passjeunes. paris.fr and then collect it from a pick-up point.
+To receive this pass, you must reserve it online (subject to availability) at passjeunes. paris.fr, and then collect it from a pick-up point within eight days.
+It comes in the form of a booklet containing coupons which you can use to access the various offers.